 The new-born joey weighs less than one gram and looks something like a pink jellybean.
 It is roughly 2cm long, blind, hairless, and looks very different to the cute, fluffy little bundle that it will become later.
 Once inside the safety of its mother’s pouch, the little joey attaches itself to a teat which swells to fill its mouth.
 It takes several months for the joey to grow and develop, drinking its mother’s milk until it first shows its little face to the world.

 Another amazing thing about the life of a joey Koala:

 When the joey is about 6-7 months old it is ready to begin weaning from milk to gumleaves.
-To do this, the mother Koala passes on to the joey, the micro-organisms in her stomach that are necessary to make the digestion of gumleaves possible.
+To do this, the mother Koala passes on the micro-organisms in her stomach that are necessary to make the digestion of gumleaves possible to her joey.
 She does this by producing a substance called ‘pap’ which is a specialised form of faeces (or koala poo).
 Unlike normal hard, dry Koala pellets, ‘pap’ is soft and runny in consistency.

 Life outside the pouch:

 As soon as it begins its diet of gumleaves, the young Koala grows at a much faster rate, becoming more adventurous as it grows bigger and stronger.
 At first, the young Koala cuddles into its mother’s belly for warmth and shelter but also rides on its mother’s back.
 Eventually, the young Koala will begin to make short trips away from its mother.